Yemi Adamolekun

-Yemi Adamolekun (born 12 January 1973) is a Nigerian activist and the executive director of Enough is Enough, a civil society organisation that advocates for better governance in Nigeria.
+Yemi Adamolekun (born 12 January 1975) is a Nigerian activist and the former founding executive director of Enough is Enough, a civil society organisation that advocates for better governance in Nigeria.
 She is also a senior associate at the Center for Strategic and International Studies.
 Adamolekun participates in political discussions and was awarded a Global Citizen Prize in 2022.

 Early life and education

-Adamolekun was born on 12 January 1973 and grew up on the campus of Obafemi Awolowo University at Ifẹ in Nigeria.
+Adamolekun was born on 12 January 1975 and grew up on the campus of Obafemi Awolowo University at Ifẹ in Nigeria.
 She was educated at the University of Lagos, later studied at the University of Virginia, and pursued postgraduate qualifications at the London School of Economics and the Saïd Business School at the University of Oxford.